 For another piece of the hoodwink puzzle, see Peeking in on Nature’s Hoodwink

-(1) Other words refer to need and desire, depending on circumstance, degree, and custom: hunger, thirst, lust, greed, cleaving, longing, clinging, wishing, yearning, hankering, and so on.
+(1) Other words connote to need and desire, depending on circumstance, degree, and custom: hunger, thirst, lust, greed, cleaving, longing, clinging, wishing, yearning, hankering, and so on.

-(3) The literal is more serious than D.C.
-Lau translated it.
-Realizing I don’t’ know is better; not knowing this knowing is disease… Disease!
+(3) Note how the literal is much more forthright than D.C.
+Lau translated it, Realizing I don’t’ know is better; not knowing this knowing is disease… Disease!